-This guidance for charities explains the changes to the automatic disqualifications rules and how to prepare for them.
+This guidance for charities explains the automatic disqualification rules.

 We’ve also produced separate guidance for individuals about automatic disqualification and how to apply for a waiver.

-Under current rules, a person is disqualified from acting as a charity trustee, if certain legal disqualification reasons apply to them.
+A person is disqualified from acting as a charity trustee or holding a senior management position within a charity, if certain legal disqualification reasons apply to them.

-The reasons which lead to disqualification under the current rules are shown as “in force now” in the
+The reasons which lead to disqualification are shown in the

 It is usually an offence for a person to act as a charity trustee whilst they are disqualified.

-- should have systems in place for identifying trustees who become disqualified after they have been appointed
+- should have systems in place for identifying trustees or senior managers who become disqualified after they have been appointed

 A disqualified person can, in most circumstances, apply to the Charity Commission to waive their disqualification.
 They can do this at any time after they become disqualified.